 The patterns of disease present in today’s world are evidence of the manipulation of these three factors identified in the disease triangle.
 Some diseases have been subdued by the efforts of the human hosts, often by means of interference with the vector or pathogen.
 At the same time, some diseases are steadily growing due to adaptive measures of both the pathogen and the vector against host preventative measures.
 Even if human interference were eliminated, these fluctuations would still be prevalent in disease transmission systems.
 While the disease triangle itself was created by mankind, it exists within the natural order of the planet’s inhabitants to survive.

-Fig 3.
+Figure 3.
 Example of the Vector-borne Disease Triangle for Rocky Mountain Spotted Fever (RMSF).

 Arthropod vectors of SFG Rickettsia

 Biological vectors are living organisms that can transmit a disease to a host, like a mosquito infecting a human with malaria.
-However, before getting into the specific transmitters of SFG Rickettsia, it is important to understand the classification of these arthropod vectors.
+However, before getting into the specific transmitters of SFG Rickettsia, it is important to understand the classification of these arthropod vectors (see Figure 3).
 Arthropods, or members of Arthropoda, are a phylum of the kingdom Animalia.
-Arthropods include crustaceans, insects, centipedes, spiders, ticks, and various other invertebrate organisms, making up over 80% of known species in the animal kingdom.
+Arthropods include crustaceans, insects, centipedes, spiders, ticks, and various other invertebrate organisms, making up over 80% of known species in the animal kingdom (New World Encyclopedia contributors, 2012).
 Arthropods are specifically grouped by their exoskeleton (external skeleton; also known as cuticle), paired jointed appendages, and segmented body.

 Within Arthropoda are subphylum such as Crustacea, Chelicerata, and Hexapoda.
 Crustaceans are characterized by having 3 body segments and 5-7 pairs of legs, with primitively branched two-parted (biramous) limbs.
 Within Chelicerata is the class Arachnida, or spiders, mites, ticks, and scorpions, which are known for having 8 pairs of legs, no antennae, two body regions and chelicera for mouthparts.
 Hexapoda has the class Insecta, which includes the insects, and organisms of this class characteristically have 3 pairs of legs, a pair of antennae, and 3 body regions.
-In this chapter we will be focusing on organisms from the classes Arachnida and Insecta.
+In this chapter we will be focusing on organisms from the classes Arachnida and Insecta due to their relationship with SFG Rickettsia.

 Ticks

 Ticks are of the order Ixodida in the class Arachnida, with three families: Ixodidae, Argasidae, and Nuttallidae.
 Only one species of tick exists in Nuttallidae, though it is of no medical or veterinary importance.
 Argasidae consists of the leathery “soft ticks,” which are mostly parasites of birds or bats.
 Members of Ixodidae are known as “hard ticks,” possessing a hard cuticular plate, or scutellum, in contrast to the softer cuticle of the Argasidae.
-The scutellum is the region of the tick just before the mouthparts that is often shaped like a “u” that cups the upper portion of the tick.
-Ixodidae ticks are the largest of the tick families and of larger medical and veterinary importance (Nicholson et al. 2009).
+The scutellum is the region of the tick just before the mouthparts that is often shaped like a “u” that cups the head-like portion of the tick.
+Ixodidae ticks are the largest of the tick families and of larger medical and veterinary importance (Nicholson et al., 2009).
 In fact, it is the Ixodidae ticks that are the vectors of SFG Rickettsia diseases.

 Mites